2017-2018 CDBG Public Service Grants

 - Certifications signed by authorized official (form attached)

-All applications must be postmarked by Wednesday, January 25, 2017 or received at city hall no later than 2 PM on Thursday, January 26, 2017.Applicants are strongly encouraged to attend the City of Surprise Planning and Zoning Commission Public Hearing held at 6pm in the City Hall Council Chambers on Thursday, February 16, 2017 and March 2, 2017.
+All applications must be postmarked by Wednesday, January 25, 2017 or received at city hall no later than 2 PM on Thursday, January 26, 2017.Applicants are strongly encouraged to attend the City of Surprise Planning and Zoning Commission Public Hearing held at 6pm in the City Hall Council Chambers on Thursday, March 2, 2017 and March 16, 2017.
 At the meeting, each organization will be allotted 5 minutes to present to the Planning & Zoning Commission about your organization’s submitted application.
-The March 2, 2017 meeting is the commission’s final recommendation to City Council
+The Planning and Zoning Commission will make a final recommendation to City Council on Tuesday, April 18, 2017*.

 All original applications will be date stamped.
 Late submissions will not be accepted.